mebauer/data-analysis-using-python/2-data-cleaning-wrangling/README.md

 Part 2: Data Cleaning and Wrangling

 **Introduction**
 Part 2 demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.
+The project is located in my notebook [2-data-cleaning-wrangling.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/2-data-cleaning-wrangling/2-data-cleaning-wrangling.ipynb).

 Key Sections as follows: